 Journal of Hematology and Allied Sciences (JHAS) publishes original works and findings that contribute to the advancements in the field of Clinical Hematology, Laboratory Hematology and Molecular Hematology.

 The journal accepts only original work that has not been published elsewhere.
 All authors must confirm that neither the manuscript nor any part of it was written or published or is under consideration for publication elsewhere.
 Publication of the content as an abstract during the proceedings of meetings is not considered prior publication and can be submitted for publication.
 If the study described in the manuscript had been previously presented in a meeting or published as an abstract, authors should disclose details of the same at the time of submission.
 The details have to be mentioned in the Acknowledgments section.
 Any use of previously published material protected by copyright laws must be clearly acknowledged in the manuscript.
 Any Material published in a website will be considered as prior publication and should be mentioned at the time of submission.
 Authors should also disclose details of related papers even those authored in a different language.

 Authorship credit should be based only on substantial contributions to any of the four components mentioned below:

-The authors need to identify one author who will correspond with the Journal office in all matters related to the manuscript called the ‘Corresponding Author’.
-The content of the final manuscript including changes suggested by the Editor or reviewer of the manuscript is the responsibility of the corresponding author.
+The authors need to identify one author who will be corresponding with the Journal office in all matters related to the manuscript, who is termed as the ‘Corresponding Author’.
+It is the responsibility of the corresponding author to communicate the final manuscript including the changes as recommended by the reviewers and the editor.